-MEPS data are collected under the authority of the Public Health Service Act.
-They are edited and published in accordance with the confidentiality provisions of this act and the Privacy Act.
+MEPS-HC data are collected under the authority of the Public Health Act.
+Data are collected under contract with Westat, Inc. Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of this Act and the Privacy Act.
 NCHS provides consultation and technical assistance.